smikequick/MechaCar_Statistical_Analysis/README.md

 **Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?**

-Vehicle weight (-0.0002) and spoiler angle (-0.01) provide a non-random amount of variance to the mpg values in the dataset.
+Vehicle weight (1.245e-03), spoiler angle (6.877e-02), and AWD (-3.411e+00) provide a non-random amount of variance to the mpg values in the dataset.

 **Is the slope of the linear model considered to be zero?
 Why or why not?**

-The slope of the linear model is not considered zero since the p-value is 0.00000000006712.
+The slope of the linear model is not considered zero since the p-value is 5.35e-11.
 Comparing this to the significance level, we can reject a null hypothesis.

 **Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**

 Yes, this linear model predicts mpg of MechaCar prototypes effectively.
-The multiple R-squared value is equal to 0.7119 or 71.19% which means that ~71% of the time the predictions will be accurate using this linear model.
+The multiple R-squared value is equal to 0.7149 or 71.49% which means that ~71% of the time the predictions will be accurate using this linear model.

 ## Summary Statistics on Suspension Coils